HIDDEN WATER IS A NOT FOR PROFIT ORGANIZATION DEPENDENT SOLELY ON INDIVIDUAL DONATIONS

 Manorah has a background in Human Development and passion for healing workplace conflict.
 More recently she has focused her career in Alternative Dispute Resolution.
 She has immersed herself in various trainings including; Mediation with The Center for Understanding, Employment Law Arbitration with Cornell University and Restorative Justice Peacemaking Circles with Planning Change and Kay Pranis.
 Currently Manorah is a mediator focusing on employment matters and facilitates Hidden Water circles.

 Justin is a mediator, attorney, and restorative process practitioner deeply committed to innovative and holistic methods to help repair harm caused by incidents that are otherwise the subject of the justice system.
 As Coordinator for Criminal Court Mediations at the New York Center for Interpersonal Development (NYCID), he works with traditional stakeholders to address conflict using mediation as an alternative or compliment to criminal sentencing.
 Justin believes that by allowing the people most directly impacted by harm to have a greater voice and decision-making authority in how to respond, it vastly improves the chances for positive outcomes.
-Justin is a certified mediator with NYCID and Planning Change, and has a mastery certificate in peacemaking circles from Planning Change, taught by Kay Pranis.
-He also practices mediation and law in intellectual property and commercial matters, and coordinates a monthly reading circle on restorative practices in Brooklyn, NY.
+Justin is a certified mediator and has a mastery certificate in Peacemaking Circles.
+He also practices law in intellectual property and commercial matters, and coordinates a monthly reading circle on restorative practices in Brooklyn.